|

 N M

-Moldov-Taylor Albuquerque Police Dept. |
+Case Harriet Moldov-Taylor Albuquerque Police Dept. |

 The Medical Investigator ruled that Harriet, a disabled woman who lived alone, died from strokes and blood loss due to a violent sexual attack.
 So why do police insist her injuries were self-inflicted and refuse to follow up on the OMI’s finding of “homicide”?
 Nov.
 2003, Harriet’s was featured in the Albuquerque Journal and Albuquerque Tribune. |